A million bucks to build it, another million to tear it out

 p.
 42 — same photos of uphill cyclist on wrong side of road, and downhill cyclist ignoring the poorly placed SLM, as on p.
 26.

 P. 48 — “Physical barrier between cyclists and traffic.”
 As mentioned earlier and shown in the photo, the facility used for comparison is no ordinary cycle track in that it lacks intersections and driveways, and so achieves a complete physical separation.
-Furthermore, the categorization is faulty.
+Furthermore, the terminology is faulty.
 Cyclists cannot be removed from traffic unless they are removed from each other — because they are traffic.

 The page also claims that previous research did not distinguish between cycle tracks, bike lanes etc. This is blatantly false — several important studies do.
 I am thinking in particular of Moritz’s 1990s studies and the 2007 Copenhagen study.